plazas/bf_hxrg_ppl/README.md

 Uses GalSim to produce a simulated 2k by 2k scene with a grid of point sources.
 The number of spots depends on the size of their individual postage stamps; this can be chaged at the beginning of the code.
 As input, the code reads the PPL PSF model file provided by Chaz ("chazPSF\_lamda1\_cd3\_f11\_pix1\_noboxcar.fits").
 The FITS image will be saved in a direcotry called "output".
 You can change this in the variable "file\_name".
 To change the placement of the sources, modify the variable offset as neede (e.g., offset=(ud(), ud()) for random offsets or offset=(0.0, 0.0) for sources perfectly located at the center of the pixel).
 The simulated scene will be used by the code "hxrg\_simulator.py" to produce simulated ramps.

 ## Code: hxrg_simulator.py
 Originally written by Chaz Shapiro.
-This version has samll modifications to add BF (from the Power Law model in GalSim) and IPC.
+This version has small modifications to add BF (from the Power Law model in GalSim) and IPC.
 Uses as input the image created with "sim.py".